Adriano Espaillat: 2020–24

+2025–present

 Since being elected to Congress, Espaillat has sought to build a network of Dominican elected officials in and around his district, frequently dubbed "The Squadriano" (a portmanteau of "Adriano" and "the Squad").
-Espaillat is a member of the Vote Blue Coalition, a progressive group and federal PAC created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.
+It includes among others New York City Council member Oswald Feliz.
+Espaillat is a member of the Vote Blue Coalition, a federal PAC created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.

-Following his win for a fifth term, Espaillat was elected as the first Black chair of the Congressional Hispanic Caucus in November 2024.
+Following his being elected to a fifth term, Espaillat was elected as the first Black chair of the CHC in November 2024.
+He is also Chair of the Congressional Hispanic Caucus.

+In June 2025, Espaillat and Congresswoman Nydia Velázquez were barred from entering a federal detention center on the 10th floor of the Jacob K. Javits Federal Building in Manhattan to check on people who had been detained in immigration raids or in protests against the raids, and to investigate claims of overcrowding, extreme heat, and people sleeping on bathroom floors.
+Espaillat said: "Today, ICE violated all of our rights.
+We deserve to know what’s going on on the 10th floor.”
+Subsequently, Espaillat was allowed to visit the facility, and said that it was clean, but that he thought that it had been cleaned up in anticipation of his visit.